WJ714/Bridginggap-flux/README.md

 - Script: `01_REddyProc.rmd`;
 - Data: AmeriFlux BASE data for `US-Syv`;
 - We use data from `US-Syv` for demonstration.
 Please do not change to other sites if you are using REddyProc for the first time;
-- If you have experience with this package, please try to explore 'Bonus training' suggested in the R script;
+- If you extra time, please explore 'Bonus training' suggested in the R script;
-- If you want to use REddyProc for your own study sites, we have a helf session after the turtorial.
+- If you want to use REddyProc for your own study sites, we have a help session after the turtorial.

 # 🌐 Tutorial 2: FLUXNET data application
 ### 🔗 What is FLUXNET?